-This is the application/proposal form for Axis of Praxis, the joint residency between MoKS (Mooste) and Ptarmigan (Tallinn).
+Axis of Praxis is a joint residency programme shared between MoKS (Mooste) and Ptarmigan (Tallinn).

 The programme will offer the possibility to research and develop work in and between two distinctly different contexts within Estonia.
 MoKS is located in a village in rural south Estonia and Ptarmigan in the capital city of Tallinn.
 MoKS is an organisation run by artists and researchers, with experience in organising a diverse program of residencies, art symposia, projects, workshops and more.
 Ptarmigan is an event-driven organisation that focuses on trans-disciplinary projects, building participatory culture and social practices.